py2ai/py2ai.github.io/_posts/2020-9-22-Calculator-in-PyQt5.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: calc
-summary: Making a simple calculator
+description: Making a simple calculator
 ---
 Hi friends! this tutorial is about making a calculator application in PyQt5.
 The calc.ui file contains information about the gui and main.py is all about the calculator functionality.
 Copy both the calc.ui and main.py files in a directory and open the terminal and cd to the directory containing both files.
 Run `python3 main.py` and calc application will start.